 - assists system participants in fulfilling their statutory responsibilities;

-- educates and disseminated information to all system participants;
+- educates and disseminates information to all system participants;

-- initiates contacts with injured workers to discuss their rights and responsibilities and advise them of serves available through EAO;
+- initiates contacts with injured workers to discuss their rights and responsibilities and advise them of services available through EAO;

 - reviews claims in which injured workers' benefits have been denied, stopped, or suspended;